- Say No

 Note: The Tasmanian fishery for vongole in Ansons Bay is currently closed following a collapse of the population due to overfishing and environmental factors (severe flooding in 2014 killed many vongole).
 A 2018 review of vongole numbers showed the population has not yet recovered.
 If the fishery re-opens, the fishery will be assessed for inclusion in this Guide.

-• The highly targeted collection method means other marine animals are not harmed.
+- The highly targeted collection method means other marine animals are not harmed.

-• Pipis and vongoles are important prey for birds, rays and fish but current Pipi fishing levels do not appear to be affecting any of these species.
+- Pipis and vongoles are important prey for birds, rays and fish but current pipi fishing levels do not appear to be affecting any of these species.

-• VIC Ocean Fishery (34t in 2017)
+- VIC Ocean Fishery (48t in 2022/23)

-Hand collecting is effective at targeting only pipis, resulting in a negligible impact of extraction on any other marine or beach-dwelling species.
+Hand collecting is effective at targeting only pipis, resulting in a negligible impact on any other marine or beach-dwelling species.
 As collection is so highly targeted, discarding of unwanted catch is not an issue, and undersized pips and vongoles can be returned without harm.

 Pipis are important prey for many birds, fish and rays but scientific studies from other areas show the level of current fishing is not affecting the availability of prey for birds.